gjurgensen/gab/README.md

 This project is still an early work in progress.
 Chapter documentation is lacking for the moment.
 Many more chapters are to come.
 The goal is to eventually reach a consistent and total dependently typed language (in the spirit of Coq, Agda), with an IO monad for executing real effects.

+## Building

+We use Haskell to implement our interpreter.
+You'll need the Stack tool to build each project.
+Run projects with `stack run`.

 ## Does Gab stand for anything?

 Of course if does!
 It stands for "Grant's Awesome Backronym."